The Fourth of July is always a fun time to celebrate our freedoms with family and friends.

 - Make sure the person lighting fireworks always wears eye protection.

-- Light only one firework at a time, and NEVER attempt to re-light “a dud.”
+- Light only one firework at a time, and NEVER attempt to re-light a “dud.”

 - Store fireworks in a cool, dry place away from children and pets.
+Fireworks should be stored away from heat sources and open flames.

 - Never throw or point a firework toward people, animals, vehicles, structures or flammable materials.